 New Delhi: Former Central Bureau of Investigation (CBI) chief R.K.
-Raghavan has been picked up by the Narendra Modi government as India’s high commissioner to Cyprus, the Ministry of External Affairs (MEA) announced on Wednesday.
+Raghavan has been picked by the Narendra Modi government to be India’s high commissioner to Cyprus, the Ministry of External Affairs (MEA) announced on Wednesday.

 “He is expected to take up the assignment shortly,” a MEA press release said.

-Raghavan, 76, who headed a probe that cleared then chief minister Modi of involvement in the 2002 Gujarat riots, was the CBI director from January 1999 to April 2001.
+Raghavan, 76, who headed a probe that cleared Modi – then the chief minister of Gujarat – of involvement in the 2002 anti-Muslim riots, was the CBI director from January 1999 to April 2001.

 Raghavan’s appointment is a political one as ambassadorial posts are usually meant for Indian Foreign Service (IFS) officers.
 The BJP government has earlier appointed Mumbai police commissioner Ahmed Javed as India’s ambassador to Saudi Arabia.